Jasonzhou97/tp/docs/UserGuide.md

 Examples:
 * `findp 98765432` returns all reservations made by the person with phone number 98765432.
 * `findp 91234567 98765432` returns all reservations made by the people with phone numbers 91234567 and 98765432.
+* Only reservations scheduled for today or tomorrow are considered.

+### Finding reservations by time: `findt`

+Finds reservations that are ongoing at the specified time.

+Format: `findt [TIME]`

+* TIME: Time of reservation in 24-hour HHMM format (e.g., 1800 for 6:00 PM).
+* Only reservations scheduled for today are considered.
+* A reservation is deemed ongoing if its start time is at or before the specified time and its end time (computed as start time plus duration) is after the specified time.
+* Reservations that end exactly at the specified time are not included.

+Examples:
+* `findt 1400` returns all reservations scheduled for today ongoing at 2:00 PM (e.g., a reservation from 1:00 PM to 3:00 PM or 2:00 PM to 4:00 PM), but excludes reservations that end at 2:00 PM (e.g., a reservation from 1:00 PM to 2:00 PM).

 ### Deleting a reservation : `delete`